TurkuNLP/turkunlp.github.io/index.md

 * Modeling and analysis of registers and genres on the internet
 * Linguistic analysis of language use on the internet

+### ELLIS Institute 2026 PhD / Postdoc call

+Filip Ginter is looking for candidates in this call, [see here for more information](ellis-26-fg.html)

 ### Research seminar

 TurkuNLP and [Omni Language AI Research](https://www.olaresearch.org/index.html) co-host a monthly seminar featuring distinguished talks in NLP and AI.
 Anyone can join, either on campus or online.
 No registration required.
 More details and upcoming seminars [here](https://www.olaresearch.org/seminar/index.html).